SuicideSin/azure-kinect-unreal/README.md

 # Azure Kinect Unreal Plugin

-This Unreal project contains the Azure Kinect Plugin and sample map to test the Plugin.
+This Unreal (4.23) project contains the Azure Kinect Plugin and sample map to test the Plugin.
+The Plugin integrates the **Azure Kinect Sensor SDK (K4A)** and **Azure Kinect Body Tracking SDK (K4ABT)**.
+It captures and processes the Body Tracking data and maps it onto the Unreal Mannequin skeletal mesh.
+The plugin supports tracking up to a maximum of 10 bodies.

-### SDKs
+## SDKs

 - [Azure Kinect SDK 1.2.0](https://docs.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download)
 - [Azure Kinect Body Tracking SDK 0.9.3](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download)